-It is the policy of the MSM PA Program to follow the guidelines and recommendations made by the Centers for Disease Control and Prevention (CDC) and the Occupational Safety and Health Administration (OSHA) regardingStandard Precautions.
+It is the policy of the MSM PA Program to follow the guidelines and recommendations made by the Centers for Disease Control and Prevention (CDC) and the Occupational Safety and Health Administration (OSHA) regarding Standard Precautions.
 Before beginning any clinical education experience through the MSM Physician Assistant Program, students must receive training regarding CDC Standard Precautions.
 Policies and procedures related to infectious disease or environmental exposures are listed in appendix E.

-Additionally, guidelines and principles outlined by the MSM Environment Infection Control Committee have beenoutlined in the MSM Infection Control Handbook at https://www.msm.edu/Current_Students/students/belicies-forms/infection-control-handbook.pdf
+Additionally, guidelines and principles outlined by the MSM Environment Infection Control Committee have been outlined in the MSM Infection Control Handbook at MSM Infection Control Handbook.